Here’s how to get around Kimolos in Greece. Based on my personal experience of driving all around the quaint Greek island!

 Most boat trips will also include the nearby Polyaigos, an uninhabited island with gorgeous beaches.

 All in all, the exact itinerary will generally depend on weather.
 The northern side of Kimolos is not easily accessible when the meltemi winds blow.

 Vangelis Vamvakaris, who has spent some time on Polyaigos, organizes boat trips around both islands on his Sea Taxi “Delfini”.

 You can book your trip at the travel agencies at either Psathi or Chorio (Maganiotis Travel and Kimolos Travel).
 Alternatively, you can reach him at +30-22870-51150 and +30-6972-272111.

 Another idea is to rent a private boat and explore Kimolos at your own pace.
 If this sounds more like your style, check out Polaris Rent.

 Some travellers could see much of Kimolos by walking and hiking alone.
 However, most people would need some form of transportation to explore the whole island.

-Finally, you can get to Kimolos on a ferry from Piraeus in Athens, or from other Greek islands.
-You can book your ferry ticket on Ferryscanner.
+You can get to Kimolos on a ferry from Piraeus in Athens, or from other Greek islands – the most obvious one is Milos.
+You can check all ferry routes and book your ferry ticket on Ferryscanner.

 Hello, I’m Vanessa!

 Hi!
 I am Vanessa, a travel writer from Athens.
 I love summer, sea activities and driving around the Greek islands!
 The Cyclades have a special place in my heart, and Kimolos is one of my very favourite islands.
 I hope this guide on getting around Kimolos has helped you!
-For any questions, get in touch on the Real Greek Experiences FB page and FB group.
+Follow me on FB and Instagram for more Greek inspiration!